On Path diagrams and Stirling permutations: Increasing trees and generalized Stirling permutations

-Note that $T_n=Q_n$, the number of $k$-Stirling permutations of size $n$~\eqref{qn}.
-For $k=1$ we obtain the family of binary increasing trees and for $k=2$ the family of ternary increasing trees. \end{example}
+The case $k=1$ is the family of binary increasing trees, and the case $k=2$ is the family of ternary increasing trees.
+Note that $T_n=Q_n$, the number of $k$-Stirling permutations of size $n$ (see equation~\eqref{qn}). \end{example}

-\begin{example} The family of plane-oriented recursive trees consists of rooted plane (=ordered) increasing trees such that all node degrees are allowed with all trees having weight 1.
-Since plane-oriented recursive trees are ordered trees a new vertex may be joined to an existing vertex $v$ in exactly $\deg^{+}(v)+1$ positions, where $\deg^{+}(v)$ denotes the outdegree of node $v$.
-These $\deg^{+}(v)+1$ positions are sometimes represented by external nodes, see Figure~\ref{STIRPfig0}.
-Consequently, the total number of positions available to vertex $n+1$ being attached to a tree of size $n$ is given by $\sum_{j=1}^{n}(\deg^{+}(j)+1)=2n-1$, independent of the actual shape of the tree of size $n$.
-There is exactly one tree of size, $T_1=1$.
-More generally, there are $T_n=\prod_{\ell=1}^{n-1}(2\ell-1)=(2n-3)!!$ different plane-oriented recursive trees of size $n$, for $n\ge 1$.
-This number may also be obtained via the formal description above.
-Since all trees have weight one, we have $\varphi_{\ell}=1$ for $\ell \ge 0$, and the degree-weight generating function is given by $\varphi(t)=\sum_{\ell\ge 0}\varphi_{\ell}t^{\ell} =\frac{1}{1-t}$.
-Consequently, by solving the differential equation~\ref{eqnz1}, we get
+\begin{example} The family $\mathcal{P}$ of plane-oriented recursive trees consists of rooted ordered increasing trees with no restriction on the out-degrees of the nodes.
+A new vertex may be joined to an existing vertex $v$ in exactly $\deg^{+}(v)+1$ positions, where $\deg^{+}(v)$ denotes the out-degree of node $v$.
+These $\deg^{+}(v)+1$ positions can be represented by external nodes (see Figure~\ref{STIRPfig0}).
+Consequently, the total number of positions available for the $(n+1)$-st node being attached to a tree of size $n$ is given by $\sum_{j=1}^{n}(\deg^{+}(j)+1)=2n-1$, independent of the actual shape of the tree.
+There is exactly one tree of size $1$, and for $n\ge 1$, there are $T_n=\prod_{\ell=1}^{n-1}(2\ell-1)=(2n-3)!!$ distinct plane-oriented recursive trees of size $n$.
+From the formal description of increasing trees, since there are no restrictions on node out-degrees, we set the degree-weights to $\varphi_{\ell}=1$ for $\ell \ge 0$, so the degree-weight generating function is given by $\varphi(t)=\sum_{\ell\ge 0}\varphi_{\ell}t^{\ell} =\frac{1}{1-t}$.
+By solving the differential equation~\eqref{eqnz1}, we get the exponential generating function $T(z)$ of plane-oriented recursive trees: